 This classic croissant recipe is just perfect for a simple and stylish breakfast (opens in new tab) served with coffee.
 If you're feeling adventurous it's worth having a go at making croissants at home.
 Croissants are made with a yeast dough enriched with butter, and the technique of buttering and folding the dough gives the classic light and crisp layered finished pastry.

-Did you now that although croissants are traditionally associated with the French, the pastry actually originated in Austria?
+Did you now that although croissants are traditionally associated with the French (opens in new tab), the pastry (opens in new tab) actually originated in Austria?
 Named after its iconic crescent shape, make sure to curve your croissants for a classic look before popping them in the oven!

 You'll need to allow plenty of time to make them as the dough needs time to rest and prove.
 If you're new to making croissants, don't expect a texture quite as light and flaky as bought croissants!